pranjalchakraborty/Silkroad_S1API/README.md

     * Optionally, players may receive a bonus for turning in a quest earlier than the deadline.
 * **Quality Handling:**
     * Until the game releases "heavenly meth," the "premium" quality will be treated as equivalent to "heavenly" for meth orders (this is handled in code as well).

+// Optional QOL - possibly restructure json quality and effects from 2 list to 1 dictionary format
+// Optional - Add probability field in quality and switch on that instead of random equal weightage - OR make a global field+local field hybrid
+// Optional - X button on each quest to dismiss it without any penalty
+// Optional - Create separate file on Code and JSON fields info in git accesible by link
+// Optional - Add scrollable to right side detail panel

 ## For Developers & Content Creators